sdkbox/sdkbox-cordova-plugin-iap/README.md

 storePassword=
 keyPassword=
 ```
+* Compile the application:

+`cordova build android --release`

+## iOS integration

+`cordova platform add ios`

+`cordova plugin add https://github.com/sdkbox/sdkbox-cordova-plugin-iap.git --save`

+Rename the files `SdkboxIAP/platforms/ios/SdkboxIAP_Cordova/Classes/AppDelegate.m` and `SdkboxIAP/platforms/ios/SdkboxIAP_Cordova/Classes/MainViewController.m` to have `.mm` extension.

+* Set your application code, by modifying the `www` folder contents.

+`cordova build ios --release`

-### Gotchas [If it is the first time you submit a cordova App for IAP, forget about this, but anyway, worth to know info].
+### Android Gotchas, how to set a specific versionCode/versionName [If it is the first time you submit a cordova App for IAP, forget about this, but anyway, worth to know info].

 The default gradle file to build a Cordova app, mangles the application's manifest versionCode with some black witchery, which renders mostly impossible to have an specific version code.
 This is needed to submit IAP enabled apps to the google play store.
 In order to have finer control over `versionName` and `versionCode`, you have to: